matrix-org/matrix-spec/meta/documentation_style.rst

      you have at home. "identity server" is clear, whereas "identityserver" is horrible.

+* When talking about a user's "display name", it is spelt as two words.
+In identifiers such as within the content of an `m.room.member` event, it is spelt as a single word, `displayname`.
+(There are some historical exceptions to this where the identifier is spelt `display_name`.)

 * Lists should:

   * Be introduced with a colon.